senzing-garage/kubernetes-demo/docs/azure-helm-message-bus-mssql/README.md

 ## Synopsis

-Using Microsoft Azure Kubernetes Service, bring up a Senzing stack on Kubernetes using Helm, Message Bus queue, and a MS SQL database.
+Using Microsoft Azure Kubernetes Service, bring up a Senzing stack on Kubernetes using Helm, Azure Message Bus Queue, and a Azure SQL Database.

 ## Overview

-This repository illustrates a reference implementation of Senzing using Microft SQL Database as the underlying database.
+This repository illustrates a reference implementation of Senzing using Microsoft's Azure SQL Database as the underlying database.

 The instructions show how to set up a system that: